The First-Order Theory of Ground Tree Rewrite Graphs: An upper bound

 \section{An $\ATIME(2^{2^{\poly(n)}}, O(n))$ upper bound}

 In this section we will prove the following result:

-\begin{theorem} The uniform first-order theory of ground tree rewrite graphs is in $\ATIME(2^{2^{\poly(n)}},O(n))$. \end{theorem} It suffices to prove Theorem~\ref{thm:upper-main} for the case that the underlying ranked alphabet $A$ contains a symbol of rank at least two.
-A ground tree rewrite graph, where all symbols have rank at most 1 is in fact a suffix rewrite graph, i.e., pushdown graph.
-But every pushdown graph is first-order interpretable in a full $|\Gamma|$-ary tree $\Gamma^*$ (with $\Gamma$ finite), where the defining first-order formulas can be easily computed from the pushdown automaton (or the ground tree rewrite system).
+\begin{thm} The uniform first-order theory of ground tree rewrite graphs belongs to the complexity class $\ATIME(2^{2^{\poly(n)}},O(n))$. \end{thm} It suffices to prove Theorem~\ref{thm:upper-main} for the case that the underlying ranked alphabet $A$ contains a symbol of rank at least two.
+A ground tree rewrite graph, where all symbols have rank at most 1 is in fact a suffix rewrite graph on words.
+Such a graph is first-order interpretable in a full $|\Gamma|$-ary tree $\Gamma^*$ (with $\Gamma$ finite), where the defining first-order formulas can be easily computed from the suffix rewrite system.
 Finally, the first-order theory of a full tree $\Gamma^*$ (with $|\Gamma| \geq 2$) is complete for the class $\ATIME(2^{O(n)}, O(n))$ (under log-lin reductions) \cite{CH90,Vogel83}.

 The proof of Theorem~\ref{thm:upper-main} will be divided into two steps.
 In a first step, we will reduce the FO-theory for a given ground tree rewrite graph to the FO-theory for a very simple word rewrite graph of the form $\Trans^+$, where $\Trans$ is a finite labelled graph.
 Note that if $V$ is the set of nodes of $\Trans$, then $V^+$ is the set of nodes of $\Trans^+$.
 Moreover, every edge in $\Trans^+$ replaces a single symbol in a word by another symbol.
 In our reduction, the size of the set $V$ will be doubly exponential in the input size (which is the size of the input formula plus the size of the input GTRS).
 In a second step, we will solve the FO-theory of a simple word structure $\Trans^+$ on an alternating Turing machine.
 More precisely, we will show the following result: